zevv/npeg/README.md

   improve performance, but no clue where to start yet.

-- Parallelization: I wonder if parsing can parallelized: when reaching an ordered choice, mulptile threads should be able to try to parse each individual choice.
+- Parallelization: I wonder if parsing can parallelized: when reaching an ordered choice, multiple threads should be able to try to parse each individual choice.
 I do see problems with captures here, though.